 11. The life of an ant starts from an egg.
 If the egg is fertilised, the progeny will be female, if It’s not it will

-12. A new worker spends the first Couple of Days of its Later in its life it defends the nest and hunts for food.
+12. A new worker spends the first couple of days, later in its life it defends the nest and hunts for food.

 14. The queens can live for up to 30 decades, and workers live from 1 to 3 decades.
 Males, however, live only a